grwlf/vkhs/README.md

 Developing using Nix
 --------------------

-We use [Nix](http://nixos.org) as a main development platform.
-In order to open development environment, do the following:
+The author of this project uses [Nix](http://nixos.org) as a main development platform.
+Typical development procedure includes the following steps:

     $ git clone https://github.com/grwlf/vkhs
     $ cd vkhs
+    $
     $ nix-shell

-    $ ...
+      ..
+Entering Nix shell environment

     $ ghci -isrc:app/vkq:app/common
+    $ exit

+      ..
+Now exiting from the Nix shell

-    $ cabal build
+    $ nix-build

+The `default.nix` file contain Nix expression describing the environment

 Building ctags file
 -------------------

-./mktags.sh script may be used to build ctags file.
+`./mktags.sh` script may be used to build ctags file.
 It used `haskdogs` tool, which should be installed from Hackage.

     $ haskdogs